muaazshoaib/muaazshoaib/FLUTTER PROJECTS.md

 --------------------------------------------------------------------------------------------------------------

-Experience
+PROFESSIONAL EXPERIENCE

 Coding Beats

 Mobile Application Developer => DEC 2024, JUL 2025

-1. Independently developed and maintained features in production-level Flutter applications, focusing on performance optimization and scalable code architecture.
+1. Independently built and maintained features in production-level Flutter apps, resulting in improved performance, scalability, and user satisfaction.
-2. Took ownership of UI component development and API integration, collaborating closely with cross-functional teams to deliver robust solutions.
+2. Led the development of responsive UI components and seamless API integrations for key projects, including LocumKit (Payroll System) and WePullUp (eCommerce Platform).
-3. Applied clean architecture principles and leveraged tools such as Firebase, Git, and Postman to streamline workflows and ensure efficient development processes.
+3. Applied Clean Architecture principles and utilized tools such as Firebase, Git, and Postman to streamline development workflows and enhance code maintainability.
+4. Collaborated closely with backend developers to integrate RESTful APIs, significantly improving application functionality, responsiveness, and user experience.
+5. Gained hands-on experience in Flutter development, with a strong focus on UI/UX design, state management (GetX), and efficient API consumption, contributing to project success and timely delivery.

 Comsats University Islamabad, Attock Campus